50 smart tips for travelling on a budget

 #27 Have a staycation rather than a vacation

 Instead of packing your bags and heading overseas why not holiday right here in the UK.
 In just a couple of hours you can be in the mountains, at the beach or in another city.
 Here are our favourite UK weekend destinations.
+And if you want to save money during your staycation, consider hiring out a motorhome for the trip.
+It takes away the stress and costs of staying in a hotel and eating in restaurants every night.
+Just remember to take out motorhome insurance to protect your belongings.

 #28 Don’t spend all your money getting to your destination – book a cheap flight